Thrive invests locally, for impact

 Impact First

-Impact first means financial returns do not come at the expense of positive impacts and the overall goal and mission of the investee.
-In our increasingly stressed world, impact first investments are demonstrating better and more resilient financial returns.
+Impact first means financial returns do not come at the expense of social and/or environmental benefit.
+In our increasingly stressed world, impact-first investments can create both financial and impact returns.
 For Thrive Impact Fund, impact first is not just a desire to support positive change in the world, it is also a good investment policy.

 Women Led

 Less than 2% of funds under management are directed by women.
 80% of impact organizations are led by women.
-Thrive Impact Fund invests in projects that bring change to communities and is part of changing how funds and investments are directed.
+Thrive is women-led, and is leading how funds and investments are directed.

 Evergreen

 Thrive Impact Fund is designed to exist in perpetuity.
 Funds invested are loaned out, and upon repayment, are circulated out again, and again, and again.
-A dollar invested in the Fund may be reinvested up to 3 times during the initial term period.
-An evergreen approach means that Thrive Impact Fund will be sustainable well into the future.
+A dollar invested with Thrive may be reinvested up to three times during the initial term period.
+An evergreen approach helps Thrive stay sustainable well into the future.

 Regenerative

 The world needs solutions that put people and the environment first.
-Future growth requires regenerative solutions—solutions and enterprises that add to our planet and communities.
-Regenerative means we ask difficult questions such as ‘who benefits,’ ‘where do profits go,’ and ‘what impact is our money having on the world,’ and look for investments that provide answers focused on people, planet, and communities.
+Future growth requires regenerative solutions that benefit people, planet, and communities.
+Regenerative means we ask difficult questions such as ‘who benefits,’ ‘where do profits go,’ and ‘what impact is our money having on the world’.

 We respectfully acknowledge that the offices of the Thrive Impact Fund are located on the unceded, ancestral and traditional territories of the lək̓ʷəŋən-speaking peoples.
 We recognize the Songhees and Esquimalt Nations and W̱SÁNEĆ peoples who have historical relationships with the land that continue to this day.